swing rueda

 Sushi (or Sushi Roll) - A passing move, the lead "rolls" the follow to the second lead.

-Texas Tommy - Standard Texas Tommy
+Texas Tommy - Standard Texas Tommy but add partner hand off at the finish.

 Mini-Dip - A standard Mini-Dip done in line with the circle.